Cassette tape

-The Compact Cassette, also commonly called a cassette tape, audio cassette, or simply tape or cassette, is an analog magnetic tape recording format for audio recording and playback.
-Invented by Lou Ottens and his team at the Dutch company Philips in 1963, Compact Cassettes come in two forms, either already containing content as a prerecorded cassette (Musicassette), or as a fully recordable "blank" cassette.
+The cassette tape, also called Compact Cassette, audio cassette, or simply tape or cassette, is an analog magnetic tape recording format for audio recording and playback.
+Invented by Lou Ottens and his team at the Dutch company Philips, the Compact Cassette was introduced in August 1963.

+Cassette tapes come in two forms, either containing content as a prerecorded cassette (Musicassette), or as a fully recordable "blank" cassette.
 Both forms have two sides and are reversible by the user.
-Although other tape cassette formats have also existed—for example the Microcassette—the generic term cassette tape is normally always used to refer to the Compact Cassette because of its ubiquity.
+Although other tape cassette formats have also existed—for example the Microcassette—the generic term cassette tape is normally used to refer to the Compact Cassette because of its ubiquity.